 This is a twofold skill, as there is demand for both photographers and editors.
 If you’d rather be behind the lens, hone your photography/videography skills and begin to create a portfolio for yourself.
 If you’re happier with a mouse in your hand, brush up on your editing skills.
 The majority of work in this field is for product photography, but there is also an increasing amount of video editing for start-ups as well as ad-hoc event work.

-Although this is a little more specialist, having knowledge on web design, in whatever capacity, can serve you extremely well in the world of freelancing.
+Although this is a little more specialist, having knowledge on web design, in whatever capacity, can serve you extremely well in the world of side hustles.
 Whether you have experience in using the likes of Wix and WordPress or can design a site from scratch with HTML and CSS, there are clients in need of your skills.

 When you’ve ascertained what you have to offer the job market, you can begin to look for a role that suits your abilities.